robseward/WordAssociation/README.md

 `public setSourceWord(String word)`

-This must be set before pathForWord is called.
+This must be set before pathForWord or getAllPaths is called.
 It is the word from which all paths will be calculated from.

 *String word* -- the source word

+`public WordPath pathForWord(String word) throws Exception`

+Returns the shortest path from the source word to the input word.

+*string word* -- the source word

 `public ArrayList<WordPath> getAllPaths() throws Exception`